natalieagus/50005/docs/Programming Assignment/pa1/01-intro.md

 # CSEShell Starter Code
 {: .no_toc}

 CSEShell is a simple, custom shell for Unix-based systems, designed to provide an interface for executing system programs.
-This project includes a basic shell implementation, a set of system programs (`find`, `ld`, `ldr`), and some test files.
+This project includes a basic shell framework, a set of system programs (`find`, `ld`, `ldr`), and some test files.

+It incorporates a **simple** prompt display mechanism and the ability to `exit` the shell.
+However, it lacks the typical continuous loop for reading and processing commands, as well as the process forking logic (`fork`) that is commonly used in shell implementations to execute commands in separate processes.

 ## Usage Explanation
 ### Directory Structure